github/docs/content/developers/overview/secret-scanning.md

 #### Contact {% data variables.product.prodname_dotcom %} to get the process started

-To get the enrollment process started, email secret-scanning@github.com.
+To get the enrollment process started, email <a href="mailto:secret-scanning@github.com">secret-scanning@github.com</a>.

 You will receive details on the {% data variables.product.prodname_secret_scanning %} program, and you will need to agree to {% data variables.product.prodname_dotcom %}'s terms of participation before proceeding.